Satisfactory-Clips-Archive/Media-Search-Archive/README.md

 * Updated build to reflect changes in topic metadata
 * Corrected typo in changelog
 * Updated build to refactor headings & navigation
+* Corrected typo in navigation link
+* Updated build to rely less on hardcoded legacy twitch clips, favouring partially dynamic injection
+* Moved site to a new domain

 ## 2021-01-21
 * Added Icons